SemanticMediaWiki/SemanticNotifications/README.md

 The [workflow document](docs/01-workflow.md) contains a detailed description about the required settings and decisions a user has to make in order for him or her to receive notifications.

-Extra scenarios and use cases can be found [here](docs/02-tips.md) while this [document](docs/03-technical notes.md) describes some technical details.
+Additional tips and use cases can be found [here](docs/02-tips.md) while [this document](docs/03-technical notes.md) describes some technical details.

 ## Contribution and support